Sean Sipe, PT, DPT, SCS

 Joanna is interested in treating a variety of patients with conditions including orthopedic, neurological, vestibular, urinary incontinence, lymphedema, and women’s health.
 Her treatment philosophy is focused on the whole person using behavior modification, manual therapy techniques, and incorporating an effective exercise program.
 This philosophy also highlights patient education to enable the patient to participate in the recovery process.

-Ashton grew up on a farm in a small town named Cole Camp, Missouri.
+Ashton grew up on a farm in a small town named Cole Camp, MO.
+Ashton first became interested in physical therapy through her experiences as a college soccer player.
 She received her Bachelor’s of Art degree in Exercise Sports Science with a specialty in Exercise Physiology from Drury University in Springfield, Missouri.
-Ashton first became interested in physical therapy through her experiences as a college soccer player.
-Following her undergraduate graduation, Ashton went on to receive her Doctorate of Physical Therapy from Duke University in Durham, North Carolina.
+Following her undergraduate graduation, Ashton went on to receive her Doctorate of Physical Therapy from Duke University in Durham, NC.

-In her free time, Ashton enjoys spending time outdoors with her family which includes her husband, son, and two dogs.
+In her free time, Ashton enjoys spending time outdoors and camping with her family which includes her husband, son, daughter, and two dogs.

 Joelle Ells, PTA